 Billions of dollars go to TV commercials each year.
-It goes without saying that cable tv is not sensible to be thought of as a promising way of offline marketing.
-Although it might be in decay, many adults still spend a significant amount of their time watching TV on a regular basis daily.
+Cable tv is not sensible to be thought of as a promising way of offline marketing.
+Although it might be in decay, many adults still spend a significant amount of time watching TV regularly.
 This includes cable or satellite tv and streaming form together.
-Despite the status though, big companies still have their eyes on TV advertising.
+Despite the status, big companies still have their eyes on TV advertising.
 Just think of a short commercial displayed on a flat LED screen in a sporting event which big brands pay up to millions of dollars for.
-Online streaming service channels, on the other hand, have a different story.
+On the other hand, online streaming service channels have a different story.
 Since they have a bigger viewership, it is rational that they are invested as a proper channel for marketing.

 3- Radio marketing:

-Since it was invented over a century ago by the Italian inventor, Guglielmo Marconi, Radio remains one of the mediums that a lot of people, young or old, allocate a part of their time to, to this day.
-As a matter of fact, around 90% of Americans, 18 and above, listen to entertaining radio.
-With the right selection in radio marketing, you can target potential customers to become familiar with your products, in an engaging-entertaining radio program.3
+Since it was invented over a century ago by the Italian inventor Guglielmo Marconi, Radio remains one of the mediums that a lot of people, young or old, allocate a part of their time to, to this day.
+Around 90% of Americans, 18 and above, listen to entertaining radio.
+With the right selection in radio marketing, you can target potential customers to become familiar with your products in an engaging-entertaining radio program.3

 4- Phone marketing: